16 Free Kindness Day Resources to Teach Kids to Give

 More...

-With the various kindness days that are recognized Internationally, we're provided with some wonderful opportunities to introduce kindness activities that teach social and emotional skills in a fun and heartfelt way.
+There are three yearly kindness days where you can introduce kindness activities for kids that teach important social and emotional skills in a fun and heartfelt way.

 The neuroscience and social science research is clear: kindness changes the brain by the experience of kindness.
 Children and adolescents do not learn kindness by only thinking about it and talking about it.
 Kindness is best learned by feeling it so that they can reproduce it.